cryptographic provenance · App Intents · MCP

 For verifiers

-A reviewer can validate a proof bundle without trusting Pedigree’s cloud, without installing the macOS agent, and without contacting the original signer.
+A reviewer can validate a proof bundle without trusting MadeMark’s cloud, without installing the macOS agent, and without contacting the original signer.

-2. 02Verify signatures and hash chains entirely in-browser via WebCrypto + WASM.
+2. 02Verify signatures and hash chains in-browser via WebCrypto and the ML-DSA-65 verifier.

 3. 03Confirm witness receipts against published witness directory.